-In the hunt to replace all those chemical-laden products around your home with green alternatives, essential oils should definitely play a part.
-There are so many ways you can use different oils, the biggest problem will probably be how to keep yourself from buying them all!
+In the hunt to replace all those chemical-laden products around your home with green alternatives, essential oils should play a part.
+There are so many ways you can use different oils; the most significant problem will probably be how to keep yourself from buying them all!

-Eucalyptus, lemon, and pine oils are natural cleaners that can be used in combination with your favorite green cleaners, or with a simple vinegar spray.
+Eucalyptus, lemon, and pine oils are natural cleaners that can be used with your favorite green cleaners or a simple vinegar spray.
 These oils have natural disinfectant properties that make them perfect for cleaning in your kitchen or bathroom.
 It also makes a streak-free shine on mirrors and windows and removes stains from inside your refrigerator.
 Sprinkling a bit of lemon oil on your sponge will keep it fresh and prevent any buildup between uses.

 Essential oils promote wellness

 Finally, essential oils can be used to create an environment that promotes wellness.
 Lavender oil is soothing for us and our pets, so spraying the diluted scent on bedding is excellent for restless nights.
 Eucalyptus oil simmering on the stove can help guard against the flu, and tea tree oil makes an easy mold killer when diluted in warm water.

 Using organic essential oils around the home helps reduce the number of commercial cleaners you’ll need to purchase, and because they usually come in glass jars, they also help cut back on the plastic products in your home.